Azure/application-gateway-kubernetes-ingress/docs/troubleshootings/troubleshooting-agic-pod-stuck-in-not-ready-state.md

 ###### Issue in NMI Pod
 For `nmi` pod, we will need to find the pod running on the same node as AGIC pod.
 1. If you see `403` response for a token request, then make sure you have correctly assigned the needed permission to `AGIC's identity`.
-    1. `Reader` accesss to Application Gateway's resource group.
+    1. `Reader` access to Application Gateway's resource group.
 This is needed to list the resources in the this resource group.
     1. `Contributor` access to Application Gateway.
 This is needed to perform updates on the Application Gateway.

 ### AGIC is stuck getting Application Gateway